KiyoshiMu/airline_demo/how-to.md

 ## Training
 Duration: 10

-For the hyper-parameters, including the number of layers and the first hidden layer's size, I can write a .yaml file, like below.
+For the hyper-parameters, including the number of layers and the first hidden layer's size, you can write a .yaml file, like below.
 Then AI Platform will use its algorithm to search the best combination of these values.
-Wait for less than one hour, and I can see my result.
+Wait for less than one hour, and you can see your result.
 Luckily, mine is better than Google's automatic data processing and model creation.

 ```yaml
 trainingInput: